 The poet Dana Gioia has written: 'We want a world to walk upon, not reasons to remain at home.'
 One of the best ways to "walk the world" is to learn another language, and one of the best ways to learn another language is to go where they speak it twenty-four hours a day.
 If you want to learn Russian, at some point you've got to go to Russia.

-The Department of Russian and Eurasian Studies highly recommends that all of its majors and minors take advantage of a learning opportunity abroad in Russia or Eurasia.
-Learning abroad will provide unique study and/or research opportunities that will greatly expand a student’s understanding of, and engagement with, the language and culture.
+The Department of Russian and Eurasian Studies highly recommends that all of its majors and minors take advantage of a learning opportunity abroad in Russia or in Russian speaking Eurasia.
+Learning abroad will provide unique study and/or research opportunities which will expand a student’s understanding of the language and culture.
 Opportunities to study the non-Russian languages of Eurasia are rapidly expanding.
-Summer immersion programs at home (Indiana, Middlebury, University of Arizona), and summer and academic-year programs abroad offer instruction in Polish, Czech, Ukrainian, Bulgarian, Estonian, Armenian, Georgian, Azeri, Uzbek and Tajik, among others.
-In some cases, applicants may be expected to have an intermediate-level command of Russian.
+There are summer and year-long programs in Polish, Czech, Ukrainian, Bulgarian, Estonian, Armenian, Georgian, Azeri, Uzbek and Tajik available for students interested in pursuing other Eurasian languages.
+Applicants may be expected to have an intermediate-level command of Russian.

 Where to Study